sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 <h4>Numbers</h4>
 - Only 1 number type (i.e no integer) which is represented as a 64bit floating point also known as Double.
 - Has problems mapping to common arithmetic I.e var cur = 0.1 + 0.2; Will equal 0.3000000000004 so use parseFloat(0.1 + 0.2).toFixed(2) for currency calculations.
-- isNaN() checks if value is NaN(Not a Number) which is achieved when JS is unsuccessful in converting a value to a number I.e when using the function Number(value) to convert a string to a number.
+- isNaN() checks if value is NaN(Not a Number) which is achieved when JS is unsuccessful in converting a value to a number.
 - parseInt can also be used to parse a string into a number but in the form of an integer i.e. parseInt('20px') = 20 because of type coersion.
 - Modulus(division remainder) Use % to determine if a number is divisible by another, it gives the remander value i.e: